eastemblem/Second-Chance-ProofEngine-Sim/replit.md

 - June 24, 2025.
 Implemented comprehensive async Slack notifications for all onboarding steps
 - June 24, 2025.
 Fixed missing onboarding_id parameter in createFolderStructure call
 - June 24, 2025.
 Added allowShare=true parameter to all file upload operations
+- June 24, 2025.
+Updated all Slack notifications to use backtick formatting for onboarding IDs

 ## User Preferences